bwlewis/exm/README.md

 ```

-Easy eXtended Memory
+EXtra Memory

-Exm provides utilities to selectively override the memory allocator,
+Exm provides utilities to selectively override the memory allocator, allowing
-allowing users to create out-of-core data structures that may be much
+users to create out-of-core data objects that may be much larger than available
-larger than available RAM.
+RAM.

 ## Description